proycon/LaMachine/README.md

 This custom versioning is limited, it only pertains to software that is 1) not provided by the linux distribution itself, and 2) explicitly installed by LaMachine, rather than dependencies that are pulled in automatically by package managers.
 Even then, certain sofware is excluded from this scheme as the upstream provider does not provide the necessary facilities for obtaining older versions, LaMachine should output a warning in the log if that is the case.
+It is also not supported on MacOS.

 If a strict reproduction environment is desired, we strongly recommend to use the docker or virtual machine flavour of LaMachine and archive the entire resulting image.